v-thepet/reusable-content/README.md

 # About

 This repository contains content included on Microsoft Learn repos that appears as part of articles on [Microsoft Learn](https://learn.microsoft.com) properties.
 There are multiple repositories that contain Microsoft Learn content and writers often need to have the same content appear in multiple repos.

-The goal of this repo is to have one source for include files can be referenced in multiple repos in the `dependent_repositories` section of `.openpublishing.redirection.json`.
+The goal of this project is to have one repository for include files that need to be referenced in multiple repos.

 ## Example use case and workflow